chan-w/code-cloze/anki/README.md

       - ![anki_name_note_type](https://github.com/chan-w/code-cloze/assets/40780153/a0cd0f0b-28f3-499f-b727-379e0d943ffa)

-2. Navigate to the "Card Types" for the new note type.
-Use `anki-front.html` as the Front Template and `anki-back.html` as the Back Template.
+2. In the "Front Template" section of the new note type, use `anki-front.html`.
+In the "Back Template" section of the new note type use `anki-back.html`.

    - Tools > Manage Note Types > (New Note Type from 1) > Cards
      - ![anki_note_type_cards](https://github.com/chan-w/code-cloze/assets/40780153/b117fded-babe-42af-8cf9-432ee88515fc)